-Formerly Executive Director of one of London’s top theatres for ten years – the Lyric Hammersmith – Jessica led from inception to completion the theatre’s £20m capital redevelopment.
+Formerly Executive Director of one of London’s top theatres for ten years – the Lyric Hammersmith – Jessica led from inception to completion the theatre’s £20m capital redevelopment and was nominated as ‘Theatre Manager of the Year’.
 Whilst doing this, she was also trying to become a mother and went through eleven rounds of IVF at a range of UK fertility clinics which resulted in multiple miscarriages and an ectopic pregnancy that almost took her life.

 In February 2014, Jessica published a book about her experiences The Pursuit of Motherhood.
 It became an Amazon bestseller and catapulted her into the limelight as one of the first people prepared to talk openly about the stigma of infertility and IVF.
 Her second book 21 Miles: swimming in search of the meaning of motherhood was published in May 2018 (paperback released in April 2019) and became a ‘Mumsnet Summer Read’ and an ‘Outdoor Swimming Society Book of the Year’.
 Both books are also available on Amazon Audible, narrated by the author.